Striking Caves and Caverns Worth a Visit in the New Jersey Area

 Kutztown

-Crystal Cave— an underground structure and the first “show cave” to open in Pennsylvania— is known for its many crystalline, milky-white formations.
-Visitors who opt for an hour-long tour will be led 125 feet underground by guides and will have the opportunity to view a film detailing the geology of caves.
+Crystal Cave — an underground structure and the first “show cave” to open in Pennsylvania— is known for its many crystalline, milky-white formations.
+Hikers who opt for an hour-long tour will be led 125 feet underground by guides and will have the opportunity to view a film detailing the geology of caves.
 Plus, as it spans 150 acres, this historic attraction truly has something for everyone, from mini-golf and an ice cream parlor to a museum, rock shop, gemstone panning and a hiking trail.
+The caves are open for the 2025 season.

 Indian Echo Caverns